LDSSA/ds-prep-course-2024/troubleshooting.md

 Aborting
 ```

-what `git` is telling you is that changes were made by you to the files in the `~/projects/ds-prep-course-2024` folder, and therefore it is not pulling the changes made by the instructors because they would overwrite the changes made by you.
+what **'Git'** is telling you is that changes were made by you to the files in the `~/projects/ds-prep-course-2024` folder, and therefore it is not pulling the changes made by the instructors because they would overwrite the changes made by you.

 To fix this do the following: